Stephen-Gates/report-gallery/docs/matrix-reports/index.md

     - on the horizontal: Business Capabilities, or Time Frame
     - on the vertical axis: Business Capabilities, Providers, or User Groups

-Matrix reports are standard LeanIX reports.
+:fontawesome-regular-check-circle: Matrix reports are standard LeanIX reports.